 - Naltrexone never causes withdrawal when discontinued.
 See our “Naltrexone information” for details about Naltrexone Therapy.

 - We provide patients with a prescription for the “oral” pill form of Naltrexone for up to one year if the patient chooses to remain on this drug for continued sobriety.
 The prescription can be filled at their local pharmacy.

 - Some rapid detox programs do not include Naltrexone Therapy or they often charge over $1000 for the injection.

-- The rapid detox programs that use Suboxone®/Subutex would not use Naltrexone because Suboxone®/Subutex are opiate drugs, therefore it could not be used.
+- The rapid detox programs that use Suboxone®/Subutex do not use Naltrexone because Suboxone®/Subutex are opiate drugs, therefore Naltrexone cannot be used.

 - Some patients are told that weaning down and stopping Suboxone® is a mild withdrawal.
 This is far from the truth.
 Withdrawal can last 20-60 days and be very intense.

 - Patients are routinely told that the drug Suboxone®/Subutex, a buprenorphine is an opiate blocker when in fact it is a powerful and very addicting opiate that is 20-30 times more potent than even Morphine.

 - The RDD Center has an arrangement with a hotel that is included in the price.
 The RDD Center provides lodging for 3 nights.

 - Our masseuse is available for an “in room” professional massage.